UX DesignDrawingsExperimental TechArticles

 Workflow Optimization

-A flight release is a mandatory authorization procedure that verifies all safety, weather, and operational criteria before departure.
+A flight release is a mandatory authorization procedure executed by dispatchers that verifies all safety and operational conditions before departure.

 75%